Chesterfield & Moses Scout Reservations

 LATRINES: Are designed for human waste only.
 The latrine nearest your site will be the units' responsibility to keep clean.

 TRASH: REMEMBER A SCOUT IS CLEAN!
-Units are asked to take their trash home.
-"Leave No Trace."
+Units are asked to place trash in the dumpsters.

 FIRES: Open fires are generally permitted in camp.
 Occasionally, due to weather conditions or camping location, open fires may be prohibited.
 No new fire rings should be constructed anywhere without the Ranger's permission.
 Open fires should be maintained following procedures outlined in the Boy Scout Handbook.
 Remember, no open flames in tents or other structure will be allowed.